 Download the latest version of WordPress HERE.
 This version is packed with a number of useful plugins already installed.
-Save the ZIP file on your harddrive and unzip it.
+Save the ZIP file on your hard-drive and unzip it.
 It will create a folder called ‘WordPress’.

 4. Uploading WordPress to your 1&1 hosting space with FileZilla:

 NOTE: the video below (courtesy of slackermarketing.com) will show you how to transfer your files.
 In the video, they recommend creating a /blog folder on your hosting server side.
-If your intension, is for your domain to host your blog alone (no other website), you can also transfer the files directly to the root (main) folder:
+If your intension, is for your domain to host your blog alone (no other website), I recommend transferring the files directly to the root (main) folder:

-IMPORTANT: If you followed the video above, they recommended FTPing (transferring) all the WordPress files into a “/blog” folder within your main hosting area (less recommended unless you know what you’re doing), you will now have to:
+IMPORTANT: If you followed the video above and decided to transfer the files into a “/blog” folder within your main hosting area (less recommended unless you know what you’re doing), you will now have to: